FuelRats/pipsqueak3/TESTING.md

     # Call that should raise Error here:
     should_not_be_a_list = ['Rebellious', 'List']
 ```
-if the above function raised _SomeErrorType_, this test would pass.
+If the above function raised _SomeErrorType_, this test would pass.
 Raising a different error or if nothing is raised, fails the test.

 * Use Parametrize to reduce test function count.
 There is no need to copy/paste a test with a different set of input values.